go-vela/site/content/reference/api/deployment/add.md

 #### File with Parameters

-If you would like to pass parameters, which can be referenced in the pipeline as `$DEPLOYMENT_PARAMETER_<KEY>`, include them as a map inside the `payload` tag.
+If you would like to pass parameters, which can be referenced in the pipeline as `$DEPLOYMENT_PARAMETER_<KEY>`, include them as a map inside the `payload` key.

 ```json
 {